peterodero561/AirBnB_clone/README.md

 ## cmd - support for line-oriented command intepreters
 - The Cmd class provides a simple framework for writing line oriented command intepreters.

+### UUID (UNIVERSALLY UNIQUE IDENTIFIER)
+- Used to uniquely identify objects or entities in  a distributed system